deltadeltalambda/Challenges/lnc26/solution/writeup.md

 3. Reverse image search the crops.
 They are **carrots**.
 4. The Google copyright on the panorama is 2023.
 The copyright year is always equal to or more recent than the year the image was actually captured. -> this image is from **2023 or earlier**.
 5. With that in mind, we can use [USDA GIS crop data](https://croplandcros.scinet.usda.gov/), filter for **carrots** in **Wisconsin/upper Michigan peninsula** starting in **2023**
 6. Check the roads around the marked out carrot fields.
-(Lucky for you, the copyright date is in fact accurate.)
+(Lucky for you, the copyright date is in fact accurate - this is 2023 coverage.)

 #### Alternative Solution
 Considering the commercial irrigation system, this is quite a sizeable commercial/industrial carrot farm, not a personal plot.
-Most of the carrot farms in Wisconsin are in the central and south-eastern regions.
+Most of the carrot farms in Wisconsin are in the central and south-eastern regions (and there are no carrot farms in the upper Michigan peninsula).
 Top results for Wisconsin carrot farms are all located in Almond and Wautoma.
 If you just searched all the roads in the area in between them, you'd eventually look through Plainfield and you'd find it in the end.

 **Answer: 5572 County Rd B, Wisconsin, United States** [44.180,-89.446](https://maps.app.goo.gl/HYGHwCEcr2ZiZHM4A)